Buying your home

 And you may also be ineligible if the property you are in is:

 If you’re one of our shared ownership customers, you may be allowed to buy more shares in your home until you own it completely.
 This process is known as ‘staircasing’.
-There’s a qualifying period you’ll have to go through before you can start buying more shares in your property, and the price you’ll pay for each share depends on the value of the property at the time you want to buy the share – though that price is normally held for six months after being valued.
+The price you’ll pay for each share depends on the value of the property at the time you want to buy the share – though that price is normally held for six months after being valued.

 There are many advantages to buying a house this way, particularly if you want to take the baby steps of buying a house for the first time.
 If you buy 100% of you home you will stop paying rent but you may still have a pay a service charge if services are provided to you.